Ewgo/SolariumModule/README.md

 ## About

-The EwgoSolarium module provides ZF2 integration with the [solarium](http://www.solarium-project.org) solr client.
+The EwgoSolarium module provides ZF2 integration with [Solarium](http://www.solarium-project.org) solr client.

+It also integrates with [Zend Developer Tools](https://github.com/zendframework/ZendDeveloperTools).

 ## Installation